Gladys Tantaquidgeon

 Gladys Iola Tantaquidgeon (June 15, 1899 – November 1, 2005) was a Mohegan medicine woman, anthropologist, author, tribal council member, and elder based in Connecticut.

 As a young girl, she was selected by women elders for training in traditional pharmacology and culture.
 She studied anthropology at the University of Pennsylvania with Frank Speck.
 Beginning in 1934, Tantaquidgeon worked with the Bureau of Indian Affairs for more than a decade, including several years among western Native American tribes.
 Together with her father and brother, in 1931 she founded the Tantaquidgeon Indian Museum, the oldest to be owned and operated by Native Americans.

 She published several books about Native American traditional medicine and healing with plants.
-For years she preserved vital records and correspondence of tribal members, which proved integral to their making the case for federal recognition, which the Mohegan received in 1994.
+For years she preserved vital records and correspondence of tribal members; these proved integral to the Mohegan case for federal recognition, which the Mohegan received in 1994.
 That year, Tantaquidgeon was inducted into the Connecticut Women's Hall of Fame.